ReginaLeonova/Education_Data_Analysis/README.md

-Education_Data_Analysis
+🎓 Education Data Analysis

+🎯 Goal
-Understanding how study habits, motivation, and external factors affect students' exam results.
+Investigate how study habits, motivation, and external factors influence students’ exam performance.
+The analysis was conducted using the Education_Data_Analysis dataset.

+🧠 Hypothesis
+Students who study more consistently and attend classes regularly achieve higher exam results, regardless of socioeconomic background or school type.

+📊 Findings
-Overall, the analysis suggests that individual effort and consistency play a much greater role in students’ academic performance than external factors such as school type, teacher quality, or family income.
+The analysis shows that individual effort and consistency have a far stronger impact on academic performance than external conditions such as school quality, teacher effectiveness, or family income.

-The strongest predictors of high exam scores are study time and attendance.
-Students who dedicate more hours to studying and maintain regular attendance tend to achieve the best results, regardless of their motivation level, socioeconomic status, or access to resources.

-While tutoring and parental involvement can provide additional support, they cannot substitute for personal discipline and self-study.
-Tutoring appears most effective for students who already study regularly but less impactful for those with low study engagement.
-Similarly, access to educational resources mainly benefits highly active learners.

-Some findings challenge common expectations — for example, students with less sleep sometimes outperformed their peers, possibly due to spending more time studying.
-However, there’s no strong correlation between sleep duration and performance once motivation and attendance are considered.

-Environmental and social factors such as teacher quality, school type, or family income showed little influence, whereas positive peer influence and high parental involvement clearly enhanced results.
-Students with learning disabilities achieved strong scores when supported by both parents and tutors.

-Finally, proximity to school has a minor effect: students living nearby tend to perform better, yet high attendance (rather than distance) remains the real differentiator.
+Study time and attendance are the most reliable predictors of success.
+Students who study regularly and maintain high attendance outperform peers across all motivational and socioeconomic levels.
+Tutoring and parental involvement improve results but cannot replace personal discipline and self-study.
+Their effect is strongest among already engaged students.
+Access to resources primarily benefits motivated learners rather than compensating for low engagement.
+Contrary to expectations, sleep duration showed little correlation once motivation and attendance were accounted for.
+Positive peer influence and parental support significantly enhance results, while school proximity has only a minor indirect effect via attendance.

+⚠️ Key Insight:
-In summary, consistent study habits and attendance are the key drivers of academic success, while external support systems act as secondary amplifiers rather than primary determinants.
+Consistent study habits and attendance are the primary drivers of academic success, while external supports act as amplifiers rather than determinants.

-Below is the dashboard (Tableau) summarising key metrics and visual insights from the analysis.
+📈 Dashboard Insights
+Interactive Tableau dashboard visualises relationships between study behaviour, attendance, and exam outcomes — highlighting how consistency and engagement shape student performance.

+(Dashboard visualisation below)
 <img width="1432" height="830" alt="Screenshot 2025-10-26 at 21 31 58" src="https://github.com/user-attachments/assets/a1ffb71f-10f2-4fcd-8c92-ea802e6a9b0d" />